-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of mometasone and formoterol combination in children.
-However, safety and efficacy have not been established in children younger than 12 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of mometasone and formoterol combination in children 5 years of age and older.
+However, safety and efficacy have not been established in children younger than 5 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mometasone and formoterol combination in the elderly.
 However, elderly patients with heart problems may require special caution when receiving mometasone and formoterol combination.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.